centre-for-humanities-computing/weekly-meets/CHCAA-core-2019-11-14.md

   - Refer to projects by abbreviations

 1. Royal Library needs exemplars
-  - Examples of why access to data is useful; e.g. studies where large scale data analysis where access to data has made a difference
+  - Examples of why access to data is useful; e.g. studies with large scale data analysis where access to data has made a difference

 2. Project status report
   - Kierkeby style transfer (meeting with Ane 28th (Ida Marie))